 - Fair Use may apply for the digitization of up to three (3) articles from a single periodical volume, as long as these articles have not been previously placed on electronic reserve, been part of a course pack, or are already available in a library database.

 - Students must login to Blackboard with their username and password to view electronic materials.
 This ensures that materials are available only to authorized users.

 - Electronic reserves are not searchable by title, author, subject, or keyword.
-Documents are accessible only by instructor’s name and course title.
+Documents are accessible on Blackboard.